eic/eic-smear/README.md

 code are installed in the current pro environment.

-## Historical note:
+## A historical note

+These instructions were used in the context of an older configuration not currently in use.
 The original Subversion reporitory (not up to date) is at:

 ```sh
  http://svn.racf.bnl.gov/svn/eic/Utilities/eic-smear/trunk eic-smear